-In late March 2019, companies started submitting applications and, after seven months of development, the board was officially launched on June 13.
+In late March 2019, companies started submitting applications; after seven months of development, the board was officially launched on June 13.

-The new marketplace began facilitating open-market operations on July 22, with the first batch of 25 stocks that had already undertaken a lottery-based share allocation procedure.
+The new marketplace began facilitating open-market operations on July 22, with the first batch of 25 stocks that had previously undertaken a lottery-based share allocation procedure.

 Rules of the game are the most vital thing to discuss while comparing various bourses of China's mainland.
-As for the Star Market, it is less strict to companies, giving slack to them (that's the first mainland China board allowing loss-making firms to go public).
-At the same time, the regulators became harsher to the demand-side players -- they did complicate the requirements for traders.
+As for the Star Market, it is less strict for companies; one example is that this is the first mainland China board allowing loss-making firms to go public.
+At the same time, the regulators became harsher to the demand-side players -- they made the requirements for traders somewhat tougher this time.

-148 companies have initiated listing procedures with the Shanghai Stock Exchange as of July 2019.
-Among them, 25 stocks started openly trading this month.
-We focus on these companies as they compile an illustrative list.
+So far, 148 companies have filed prospectuses with the Shanghai Stock Exchange as of July 2019.
+As mentioned above, 25 of them launched open trading this month.
+These companies compile an illustrative list.

-Noteworthy, so-called "Internet companies" could not be found on the list so far.
+Noteworthy is that so-called 'Internet companies' could not be found on the list yet.
 Enterprises that market tangible goods apparently prevail.
 Five electrical equipment producers constitute the biggest industry-level cluster among the stocks in the new marketplace.
 This group is followed by the semiconductor industry (represented by four companies).

-"Industrials" is the largest macro sector on the board as of July 2019.
-Both by the number of stocks and combined market capitalization of firms in it.
+'Industrials' is the largest macro sector on the board as of July 2019.
+Both by the number of stocks and the combined market capitalization.
 For instance, CRSC -- the biggest company on the Star Market that is also listed in Hong Kong -- made CNY 34.8 billion (USD 5.1 billion) in operating income last year.

-"Technology", the second largest group in our breakdown, comprises several companies that the Chinese government bets on.
-Chipmakers stand out here as the semiconductor industry is considered as the core part of the to-be-shifted Chinese economy.
+'Technology,' the second largest group in our breakdown, comprises several companies that the Chinese government openly bets on.
+Chipmakers stand out here as the semiconductor industry is considered the core part of the Chinese economy, which is being overhauled.

 'Table of contents', July 2019